Hughav92/PhD_Thesis_Obsidian_Vault/Publish Pages/Homepage.md

 I aim to share as much as I can.
 However, some of the contents of my personal version of this vault contain copyrighted or sensitive material, which may account for several dead links in this site.
 Moreover, any mistakes and errors are my own and I welcome all corrections and general feedback at hughav "at" uio.no.

-The contents of this site are released under a [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+The contents of this site that are my own are released under a [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 This means that you are free to share and adapt the content here, as long as you properly attribute it, do not use it for any commercial purposes, and share any work you do to build upon it under the same license.

 # Daily Note